ebowwa/yolo-training/README.md

+NOTES:

+- i moved the yolo model to `yolo-training/resources/yolov8m.pt`
+- we added a swift client

 # YOLO Training & Inference Service

 A modular, three-layer ML service for training, validating, and deploying YOLO models.
 Supports **YOLOv5, v8, v9, v10, v11, and YOLO-World** via the Ultralytics library.
 Includes a composable spatial inference pipeline for real-time detection on wearables.

+## 🌐 Hybrid AI: Cloud + Local Edge

+This system is designed to bridge the gap between high-power cloud computing and low-latency edge devices (glasses, phones, IoT).

+- **Cloud/Server Role (The Brain)**:
+  - **Heavy Training**: Run multi-GPU training jobs for large backbone models.
+  - **High-Accuracy Inference**: Serve complex models via the FastAPI `/api/v1/infer` endpoint for remote devices.
+  - **PEFT Training**: Fine-tune "Personal Object" models with LoRA/BitFit using minimal data from the edge.
+- **Local Edge Role (The Reflex)**:
+  - **Lightweight SLAM**: Track 3D world coordinates and camera pose locally without internet latency.
+  - **Quantized Export**: Use the `ExportService` to shrink models into **NCNN, TFLite, or CoreML** for 8-bit on-device execution.
+  - **Spatial Anchoring**: "Lock" cloud detections to the 3D world so they remain stable even when the user looks away.

 ## 🏗 Architecture